Sicilian Expedition: Winter of 415 – spring of 414 BC

 Hermocrates suggested that the Syracusans reorganize their army.
 He wanted to reduce the number of generals from fifteen to three; Hermocrates, Heraclides, and Sicanus were elected and Hermocrates sent for help from Corinth and Sparta.
 During the winter the Athenians also sent for more money and cavalry, while the Syracusans built some forts, and a wall extending the territory of the city.

 Meanwhile, diplomats from both camps went to Camarina in an attempt to form an alliance with that city.
 Hermocrates wanted Camarina and the other cities to unite with Syracuse against Athens, but Euphemus, the representative for the Athenians, said Syracuse only wanted to rule Camarina, and they should join with Athens if they wanted to remain free.
 The Camarinans decided not to join either side, although they quietly sent aid to the Syracusans, whose greater proximity and potential victory they feared more than that of the Athenians.

-Athens then sent for help from the Carthaginians and Etruscans, and both Athens and Syracuse tried to gain assistance from the Greek cities in Italy.
+Athens then sent for help from the Carthaginians and the Etruscans, as both were long-standing opponents of Syracuse.
+Carthage opted to stay out of the conflict, but several Etruscan cities banded together and organized a small force to aid Athens.
+Though the Etruscan force only included three large warships and a number of warriors, it provided crucial support to the Athenians.
+Athens and Syracuse also tried to gain assistance from the Greek cities in Italy.
 In Corinth, representatives from Syracuse met with Alcibiades, who was working with Sparta.
 Alcibiades informed Sparta that there would be an invasion of the Peloponnese if Sicily was conquered, and that they should send help to Syracuse and also fortify Decelea near Athens.
 The Athenians, he said, feared nothing more than the occupation of Decelea.
 The Spartans took this advice into consideration, and appointed Gylippus to command their fleet.